 Notice how it feels to slur – both in first position and when you move back and forth between 1st, 3rd and 4th positions.
 Keep in mind that when you slur between Bb/C/D, you are switching between the same harmonics (partials) as when you are slurring between Bb/D/F – so ideally, it should feel the same to play both slur patterns.

-Next, do these exercises using B6, then C6 and finally D6.
-One of these four mouthpieces will be easier and more comfortable to play than the rest.
+(In the advanced method of fitting a mouthpiece, we would play these exercises using a mouthpiece from Group A, B, C and finally from Group D. One of these four Groups will be easiest and most comfortable to play than the rest.
 This is because of the venturi effect discussed in How does a mouthpiece work.
+We are side stepping this process on this page…)

 Now play this tonguing pattern: (click here to open it in another tab – it will be larger)

 Here are some things to pay attention to as you compare the mouthpieces.
 You will notice that the note is slower to speak with the lower power mouthpieces and quicker to speak with the higher power mouthpieces.
 This is true for both tonguing and slurring.
-Also, as the power level grows, 4, 5, 6, 7… the general sound you produce becomes more focused, directional and colorful.
-In reverse, as you play mouthpieces of progressively less power, 7, 6, 5, 4 … the tone gets more open and transparent.
-There is something appealing about all of these timbres!
-BUT…be wary of both mouthpieces that overdrive or underdrive the horn – they will be harder to play and you will miss more notes as a result!
+Also, as the power level grows, the general sound you produce becomes more focused, directional and colorful.
+In reverse, as you play mouthpieces of progressively less power, the tone gets more open and transparent.
+There is something appealing about each of these timbres, BUT…be wary of both mouthpieces that overdrive or underdrive the horn – they will be harder to play and you will miss more notes as a result!

 Articulation, slurring, tonguing, high and low range are all made easier by having the correct match between your trombone and the mouthpiece.
 It’s a Win/Win situation!

-If you find the correct mouthpiece/trombone match but aren’t quite satisfied with the general sound that the instrument produces, then several reasons may be the cause…
+If you find a correct mouthpiece/trombone match, but aren’t quite satisfied with the general sound that the instrument produces, then several reasons may be the cause…

 ENJOY!